 One of those experts is Erin Kimmerle.
 She’s a forensic anthropologist and the executive director of the University of South Florida’s Institute of Forensic Anthropology and Applied Sciences.
 Recently, the institute participated in an initiative with homicide detectives to examine more than 120 cold cases, roughly 45 involving the exhumation and examination of “John or Jane Doe” graves.

-The initiative was “a great opportunity to make sure all different parts of the investigation are brought up to current standards,” Kimmerle tells A&E Real Crime.
+The initiative was “a great opportunity to make sure all different parts of the investigation are brought up to current standards,” Kimmerle tells A&E True Crime.
 “That’s a big problem with cold cases.”

 When Medical Workers Are Suspected of Murder